 The Rise of Online Therapy for OCDAs many competent therapists that specialise in OCD are hard to find, pursuing therapy over the phone or online can provide a big benefit for many clients.
 Many therapists and clients also find the it easier to talk about intrusive thoughts they find embarrassing remotely or through the telephone.

+Whether through phone therapy, video call, or online CBT programs, doing CBT remotely offers the flexibility to engage in treatment that is evidence based.
+Especially with something as uncommon as the UCL Case Formulation Mode.
+OCD therapists that work online are trained to be able to work remotely and / or face to face.
 Obsessive-Compulsive Disorder (OCD) is a mental health condition in which people experience unwanted thoughts (obsessions) and repetitive behaviours (compulsions).
 Compulsions are performed in order to reduce anxiety.
 Although our understanding of OCD has evolved significantly over time, treatment approaches have developed from rudimentary practices to sophisticated and evidence based therapies.
 This article explores the history of treating OCD around the world.
 How treatments have changed and how individual and group settings differ in addressing the disorder will be covered.
 Ancient and Pre-Modern Understanding of OCD The first widely known evidence detailing obsessive-compulsive symptoms can be traced back to ancient Greece.
 Hippocrates described symptoms resembling what we now understand to be OCD, even though there was little understanding of how to view OCD from a psychological paradigm.
 OCD, like most ailments, was often attributed to an imbalance of bodily humors.
 Ancient cultures had a tendency to see obsessive behaviours through either spiritual or moral lenses.
 In some cultures throughout the world, people who displayed unusual rituals or compulsions were thought to be possessed by evil spirits or under some kind of divine influence.
 During the Middle Ages in central Europe religious explanations tended to dominate.
 Obsessive behaviours were often viewed as sins or moral failings.
 People exhibiting these symptoms were sometimes subjected to harsh punishment or exorcisms in order to ‘cleanse’ them.
 The Renaissance and enlightenment provides the intellectual soil for the rise of early psychological thought.
 The first inclinations towards a more scientific understanding emerged.
 However, mental disorders were still often seen through a theological lense.
 The Rise of Modern Psychiatry and Early Treatments The 19th century experienced the emergence of psychiatry as a medical discipline.
 This laid the foundation for a more structured understanding of mental disorders.
 French psychiatrist Jean-Martin Charcot and his student Sigmund Freud made early contributions to the understanding of neurosis, including obsessive symptoms.
 Freud’s psychoanalytic theory linked OCD to unconscious conflicts, particularly those stemming from childhood experiences and repressed desires.
 This paradigm guided early approaches towards treating OCD.
 Treatments focused on uncovering repressed emotions through techniques such as free association and dream analysis.
 Treatment options during the early 20th century were still largely experimental and often did not result in any meaningful reduction in symptoms.
 Interventions included methods like electroconvulsive therapy (ECT) and lobotomies.
 These were sometimes used for severe cases of mental illness.
 While these treatments had varying degrees of success, they were also often harmful.
 The Birth of Cognitive Behavioural Therapy (CBT) The landscape of OCD treatment began to change in the mid-20th century with the development of Cognitive Behavioural Therapy (CBT).
 Researchers such as Dr. Victor Meyer started to pioneer behavioural techniques specifically targeting the avoidance and compulsions associated with OCD through the development of ER.
 This entails exposing individuals to the situations that trigger their obsessions while preventing them from engaging in their usual compulsive behaviours.
 ERP has become a cornerstone in the treatment of OCD.
 By the 1980s, CBT became recognised as the most effective non-medical treatment for OCD.
 The development of selective serotonin reuptake inhibitors (SSRIs) which are a type of of antidepressants which helped regulate serotonin levels in the brain also emerged as a very effective treatment option.
 SSRis and CBT to this day represent the most effective combination when addressing OCD.

 Global Variations in OCD Treatment To this day different regions of the world treat OCD differently.
 A uniform approach has not yet been implemented.
 In Western countries, CBT with ERP is the gold standard for treating OCD.
 In Eastern countries, particularly in parts of Asia, OCD treatment is heavily influenced by traditional beliefs.
 In countries like Japan and China, OCD symptoms may have been interpreted as a form of moral or spiritual imbalance.
 While modern CBT approaches are becoming more widespread, traditional forms of therapy such as acupuncture, herbal treatments, and spiritual counselling are sometimes still integrated into the treatment process.
 However, cognitive-behavioral interventions are gaining more and more recognition as the most effective treatment for OCD.
 Third wave therapies often focus on a behavioural approach to treating mental health conditions.
 These include OCD, depression, anxiety and more.
 Common therapies include Acceptance and Commitment Therapy (ACT), Mindfulness-Based Cognitive Therapy (MBCT), and Dialectical Behavior Therapy (DBT).
 A common focus, although worded differently, is on mindfulness, acceptance and value-driven behaviour changes.
 They have in common with first wave therapies that they focus on the benefits of changing behaviours.
 Third wave therapies represent an effective treatment option that can be integrated into online therapy platforms.
 Today we will discuss how third wave therapies work, in the context of treating OCD online and especially their application to other mental health conditions.
 The Role of Third Wave Therapies in OCD Therapy Done OnlineThe Benefits of Online OCD TreatmentOnline Therapy has gained popularity due to its convenience an independence of location.
 Patients can receive treatment from an area they are most comfortable at.
 This makes it easier to maintain consistency when doing regular sessions.
 Online treatment for Anxiety or OCD often incorporates third wave therapies, which don’t only focus on symptoms but understand that the most important to live a meaningful life.
 How ACT Enhances Online OCD TherapyAcceptance and Commitment Therapy (ACT) is particularly effective in treating OCD.
 It often helps patients accept their intrusive thoughts without judgment and whilst exploring how they can commit to actions that align with their values.
 Commonly in an online setting, an OCD specialist can guide patients through ACT exercises whilst helping them address their obsessions and compulsions.
 Integrating MBCT in Online OCD TreatmentMindfulness-Based Cognitive Therapy (MBCT) combines Beckian cognitive therapy with modern mindfulness related methods.
 For those seeking the best online therapy for OCD, MBCT offers techniques to stay present and reduce engagement with intrusive thoughts.
 An online psychotherapist for OCD can teach patients mindfulness practices that often acconpany Exposure and Response Prevention (ERP).
 This leads to improved outcomes as practising ERP is a necessity when treating OCD.
 Third Wave Therapies for Other Mental Health ConditionsTreating Depression with MBCTDepression is a serious mental health problem.
 Research has shown that it benefits significantly from third wave therapies.
 MBCT has been shown to effectively prevent relapse in individuals with recurrent depression.
 This is done through developing a mindful awareness of their thoughts and feelings.
 Numerous online therapy platforms make it possible to deliver MBCT effectively.
 This enables clients to practice mindfulness in their daily lives.
 Using DBT for Borderline Personality Disorder (BPD)Dialectical Behavior Therapy (DBT) is focused on treating Borderline Personality Disorder (BPD).
 DBT focuses on building skills that help manage stressful situations, emotion regulation, interpersonal effectiveness and mindfulness.
 Online therapy can provide the environment to deliver a structured format for delivering DBT skills training.
 This can make it accessible to individuals who most benefit from attending sessions online regularly.
 Anxiety Management with ACTACT has proven to effectively treat many types of anxiety disorders.
 It focuses on helping clients to accept their anxiety symptoms whilst committing to actions that reflect their values.
 It does not emphasise trying to eliminate anxiety altogether.
 This approach can aid in reducing the impact of anxiety and it’s impact on daily functioning.
 Online therapy provides the possibility of flexible scheduling and the consistent practice of ACT principles.
 This is very important for managing anxiety effectively.
 Finding the Right Online TherapistChoosing an OCD Specialist OnlineIf you are considering searching for an OCD specialist online, it’s important to find someone trained in third wave therapies and ERP.
 This combination can help ensure a comprehensive approach to treatment.
 Commonly both the behavioural and cognitive aspects of OCD can be effectively addressed.
 The Best Online Therapy for OCD and BeyondThe best type of online therapy for OCD and many other mental health conditions can often include a combination of evidence-based treatments.
 Third wave therapies offer a flexible approach that is independent to commonly understood treatment patterns for various conditions.
 Patients should look for online therapy platforms that provide access to trained professionals in ACT, MBCT, and DBT, ensuring they receive the most effective care.
 Working with an Online Psychotherapist for OCDAn online psychotherapist for OCD who is trained in modern forms of CBT, can offer a range of therapeutic techniques.
 These can range from traditional ERP to mindfulness practices and accompanying acceptance strategies.
 The increased popularity of online sessions makes frequent interactions and ongoing support more likely.
 This is critical for long-term success.
 Even when doing therapy online or over the telephone, patients can practice therapeutic exercises in real-time with their therapist whilst receiving immediate feedback and adjustments.
 Conclusion: The Future of Third Wave Therapies in Online TreatmentThird wave therapies represent an advancement in the treatment of mental health conditions that in some ways goes back to the success of first wave therapies.
 The common focus on mindfulness, acceptance and value-driven actions provides an effective approach that can be pursued through online platforms.
 No matter if a therapist is dealing with OCD, depression, anxiety or BPD, third wave therapies offer a menu of effective treatment